cmcskimming/light/docs/api/datatypes/generics/tables/map.md

 ): (Datatype<{ [Key]: Value }>)
 ```

-First two arguments should be any [Datatypes](../../index.md#what-is-a-datatype) which cannot be `#!luau nil`.
-The
+First two arguments should be any [Datatypes](../../index.md#what-is-a-datatype) which cannot represent `#!luau nil`.
-`length` parameter should represent the number of keys in the map, and will default to
+The `length` parameter should represent the number of keys in the map, and will default to
 [`#!luau datatypes.u16`](../../numbers/uints.md).

 The length datatype should NOT be a regular number—instead: use a